DiogoRibeiro7/nosql-databases-labs/labs/lab03_queries/README.md

 5. **Document results** in `NOTES.md` with before/after metrics

 Include:

 - Execution time before and after
 - Documents examined before and after
 - Explanation of why the optimization worked

 ---

+### Task 5: Diagnostics & Resilience Drills (Bonus 10%)

+For students who want extra practice (or extra credit), complete the “Advanced Exercise 0” section in [`ADVANCED_EXERCISES.md`](ADVANCED_EXERCISES.md).
+The drills ask you to:

+1. Build `profiler.js` to replay your workload, capture profiler metrics, and recommend indexes.
+2. Stress-test the system by dropping/rebuilding critical indexes, then document the impact in `diagnostics.md`.
+3. Create `data_quality.js` to flag data anomalies and persist suspect documents for review.

+These exercises mirror real incident-response workflows.
+Keep your findings in `labs/lab03_queries/diagnostics.md` so you can track your reasoning (and show classmates) even if you only complete part of the bonus.

+---